Urea cycle

 The urea cycle (also known as the ornithine cycle) is a cycle of biochemical reactions that produces urea (NH2)2CO from ammonia (NH3).
 Animals that use this cycle, mainly amphibians and mammals, are called ureotelic.

 The urea cycle converts highly toxic ammonia to urea for excretion.
-This cycle was the first metabolic cycle to be discovered (Hans Krebs and Kurt Henseleit, 1932), five years before the discovery of the TCA cycle.
-This cycle was described in more detail later on by Ratner and Cohen.
+This cycle was the first metabolic cycle to be discovered by Hans Krebs and Kurt Henseleit in 1932, five years before the discovery of the TCA cycle.
+The urea cycle was described in more detail later on by Ratner and Cohen.
 The urea cycle takes place primarily in the liver and, to a lesser extent, in the kidneys.

 Function

 Amino acid catabolism results in waste ammonia.
 All animals need a way to excrete this product.
 Most aquatic organisms, or ammonotelic organisms, excrete ammonia without converting it.
 Organisms that cannot easily and safely remove nitrogen as ammonia convert it to a less toxic substance, such as urea, via the urea cycle, which occurs mainly in the liver.
 Urea produced by the liver is then released into the bloodstream, where it travels to the kidneys and is ultimately excreted in urine.
 The urea cycle is essential to these organisms, because if the nitrogen or ammonia is not eliminated from the organism it can be very detrimental.
 In species including birds and most insects, the ammonia is converted into uric acid or its urate salt, which is excreted in solid form.
 Further, the urea cycle consumes acidic waste carbon dioxide by combining it with the basic ammonia, helping to maintain a neutral pH.